stellatogrp/learning_rationality_in_potential_games/README.md

 4. i.
 To verify convergence on Cournot game run python run_script.py cournot local. ii.
 To verify convergence on Congestion game run python run_script.py cournot_gurobi local. iii.
 To compare Activeset to Gurobi run python run_script.py cournot_guyrobi local.
+5. Once you have ran the experiments, run python create_plots.py to create the plots as they are in the paper.

 ### Computational Examples
 Below is a simple example of our algorithm learning a linear model to predict cost parameters of roads in a congestion game.
 The edge thicknesses are the